Share this link via

 Rustic - Characterized by a simple, rural lifestyle, often with a traditional or old-fashioned feel.

 孝 means "filial piety, respect for parents and ancestors."
-Details are below.

-Respect and serve parents - Showing respect and devotion to one's parents.
+Respect And Serve Parents - Showing respect and devotion to one's parents.

-Respect ancestors - Showing respect and honoring one's ancestors.
+Respect Ancestors - Showing respect and honoring one's ancestors.

 Mourning - Wearing mourning clothes and observing mourning rituals.

 村 means "village, hamlet."
-Details are below.

 Village - A small rural community, typically with a population of fewer than 300 people.